 "What's the matter, Thorn, don't you like it on your back?"

-When you are about to get into your town car and someone runs up, harried, insisting that they talk to you this very instant, then chances pretty good that you are the legal guardian of the spawn of Satan.
+When you are about to get into your town car and someone runs up, harried, insisting that they talk to you this very instant, then chances are pretty good that you may be the legal guardian of the spawn of Satan.

 The Omen films(1976-1981) were the precedent for the Final Destination movies: a series of deadly coincidences kill off characters one by one.
 Rather than pander to the lowest common denominator audience, The Omen franchise was almost too clever for its own good.
-These films move at a glacial pace, expounding upon the Holy Land and the Book of Revelations.
-Rich white people shoulder-deep in foreign affairs are the protagonists.
+These films move at a glacial pace, expounding upon the Holy Land and the Book of Revelation.
+Its protagonists are rich white people shoulder-deep in foreign affairs.
 Our heroines are delicate, barren women of discernible age, clad entirely in St John, who are the second wives to CEOs and dignitaries.
+Sign me up!

 Evil kid movies are hard to pull off without becoming unintentionally comical.
 Somehow, with Richard Donner directing Gregory Peck, Lee Remick, and a stable of brilliant, English character actors, The Omen successfully managed to be a spooky classic - constantly teetering on the edge of good taste and sensationalism.
-On the other hand, Damien: Omen II (1978) jumps off the cliff of good taste and nosedives face first into the realm of camp classic!
+On the other hand, Damien: Omen II (1978) jumps off the cliff of good taste and nosedives face first into the realm of, you guessed it, queer canon!

-I don't want to be the gay who cried wolf, but there is something queer about Damien: Omen II.
-Could it be the matter of having Lee Grant as your female lead, doing her best drag queen impression of a loving mother?
-Is it the presence of Sylvia Sidney as the most irascible house guest since that bitch in Titanic who did nothing but complain for hours and hours until she finally died on the boat, leaving strangers to dispose of her stinking, elderly remains?
-Do Damien's eyeliner and standard American falsetto dialect work in conjunction to create an overall impression of homo-eroticism?
-Maybe.
+I never want to be the gay who cried wolf, but there is something queer about Damien: Omen II.
+Could it be Lee Grant as the female lead, doing her best drag queen impression of a loving mother?
+Is it the presence of Sylvia Sidney as the most irascible house guest since that lady in Titanic who did nothing but complain for hours and hours until she finally died on the boat, leaving strangers to dispose of her stinking remains and cases and trunks of memorabilia (but not the diamond necklace they were looking for)?
+Does Damien's smudged eyeliner and standard American falsetto work in conjunction to create an overall impression of homo-eroticism?
 Call me crazy.